 An Egyptian scientist recounts his journey with NASA in the “Search for the Origin of the Universe”

-After his participation in the “Search for the Origin of the Universe” project with NASA, the American space agency, to be the only Egyptian and Arab participating in the research, Dr. Ahmed Soliman, researcher at Caltech University and NASA’s Missile Propulsion Laboratory, spoke to Al Arabiya.net about this project.
+After his participation in the “Search for the Origin of the Universe” project with NASA, the American space agency, to be the only Egyptian and Arab participating in the research, Dr. Ahmed Soliman, researcher at Caltech University and NASA’s Missile Propulsion Laboratory, spoke to Al Arabiya.net regarding this project.
 Research stationed in Antarctica.

-Soliman was awarded a medal in the United States as a result of his efforts and research in the field of gravity in Antarctica after going through an arduous journey until he joined Caltech University, which is considered one of the largest universities in the world and in which the Egyptian Nobel Prize-winning scientist Dr. Ahmed Zewail was working as a professor and ranked No. 1 worldwide in the field of science.
+Soliman was awarded a medal in the United States as a result of his efforts and research in the field of gravity in Antarctica following going through an arduous journey until he joined Caltech University, which is considered one of the largest universities in the world and in which the Egyptian Nobel Prize-winning scientist Dr. Ahmed Zewail was working as a professor and ranked No. 1 worldwide in the field of science.

 After Suleiman joined Caltech University, he lived with Dr. Ahmed Zewail for two years before the latter’s death.
 Solomon was influenced by Zewail, which is the main reason why he switched to studying science, even though he is an engineering graduate.